One Book, One San Diego: FAQs & Selection Criteria

-In its 7th year, One Book, One San Diego is a community reading program.
-It is a partnership between KPBS, San Diego Public Library and the San Diego County Library.
+In its 15th year, One Book, One San Diego is a community reading program.
+It is a partnership between KPBS, San Diego Public Library, the San Diego County Library, and a long list of other community partners found below.
 The purpose of the program is to bring together our community and encourage residents to join together in the shared experience of reading and discussing the same book.
 The program also encourages participation in related events, discussions of the ideas raised in the featured books, and examination of how these ideas connect with our daily lives and local communities.

 The process for selecting a One Book title is designed for maximum community participation.
-San Diego County residents are invited to nominate books through online and paper submissions.
+Residents of San Diego and Imperial County and Baja California are invited to nominate books through online and paper submissions.

-The nomination period takes place in the spring.
-During a set amount of time, the nomination form is available on KPBS' website, and paper forms are available in all library locations.
+The nomination period takes place in early spring.
+During a set amount of time, the nomination form is available on KPBS' website.

 The One Book Advisory Committee reviews all book nominations and select a title they believe will best meet the One Book criteria and the goals of the program.